 Non-Executive directors' remuneration consists of set fee amounts.
-The current level of fees for Non-Executive directors is \$49,800 per annum.
-The Non-Executive Chair's fees are \$75,000 per annum.
+The current level of fees, applicable from 1 January 2022, for Non-Executive directors is \$70,000 per annum.
+The Non-Executive Chair's fees are \$105,000 per annum.
 Directors do not receive additional committee fees.
 Non-Executive directors' fees are subject to an aggregate pool limit, which is periodically recommended for approval by shareholders.
 The approved pool limit is currently \$400,000.
 There is no provision for retirement allowances for Non-Executive directors.

-Non-Executives may from time to time be granted options to provide a meaningful additional incentive for their ongoing commitment and dedication to the continued growth of the Group.
-Refer to Section 16.10 for options issued during the current and prior periods.
+Non-Executives Directors may be granted options from time to time to provide a meaningful additional incentive for their ongoing commitment and dedication to the continued growth of the Group and to assist the Company in attracting and retaining the highest calibre of Non-Executive Director, whilst maintaining the Group's cash reserves.
+There were no options granted or issued to Non-Executive Directors in the current period.
+Refer to Section 16.6 for options issued during prior periods.
 Prior to issuing incentives the Board considers whether the issue is reasonable in the circumstances.
-The incentives have been offered to assist the Company in attracting and retaining the highest calibre of Non-Executive, whilst maintaining the Group's cash reserves.

-16.9 Directors' and Executive Officers' Remuneration
+16.5 Directors' and Executive Officers' Remuneration